OneUIProject/OneUI-Design-Library/README.md

 ```
 These colors should have approximately the same color but with a different brightness. ```secondary_color``` the brightest, then ```primary_color``` and the darkest ```primary_dark_color```.

-Here are some presets, if you want I can make more:
+Here are some presets (if you want I can make more):
 - ![#f3a425](https://via.placeholder.com/12/f3a425/000000?text=+) Yellow like MyFiles App (also used in [FreshHub](https://github.com/Yanndroid/FreshHub)):
 ```xml
 <color name="primary_color">#fff3a425</color>